optimalstrategy/Qval/README.md

     Also you need to execute `export QVAL_MAKE_REQUEST_WRAPPER=app.utils.my_wrapper` in your console or to add it to the config file.
 * `QVAL_REQUEST_CLASS = path.to.CustomRequestClass`. `@qval()` will use it to determine which argument is a request.
-If you has a custom request class that implements `qval.framework_integration.DummyRequest` interface, provide it with this variable.
+If you have a custom request class that implements `qval.framework_integration.DummyRequest` interface, provide it with this variable.

 *  `QVAL_LOGGERS = [mylogger.factory, ...] | mylogger.factory`.
 List of paths or path to a factory callable.
 Specified callable must return object with `Logger` interface.
 See section [logging](#logging) for more info.

 ### Logging
 Qval uses a global `log` object acting as singleton when reporting errors.
-By default, `logging.getLogger` function is used as factory on the each call.
+By default, `logging.getLogger` function is used as a factory on each call.
 You can provide your own factory (see [configuration](#configuration)) or disable the logging.
 Example error message:
 ```bash
 An error occurred during the validation or inside of the context: exc `<class 'OverflowError'>` ((34, 'Numerical result out of range')).
 | Parameters: <QueryDict: {'a': ['2.2324'], 'b': ['30000000']}>